 But, again, these are deductions that any freelancer would want to consult with a tax professional about before submitting paperwork to the IRS.
 And it's dependent on the type of work being done.
 Among the possibilities are:

 Internet access – No matter what the chosen field, it's virtually impossible to do it without an internet connection these days, making this a common tax deduction for many self-employed individuals.

 Home improvements – Sprucing up a house can be an advantage at tax time for those freelancers operating a home office.
 Most improvements, including external paint jobs, are eligible, though only for the same percentage amount as the existing home office deduction.
-However, said Kirkland, any improvements a freelancer makes directly to his or her home office (a new overhead light, for example) are 100 percent deductible.
+However, said Stephen Kirkland, a CPA and owner of Atlantic Executive Consulting, any improvements a freelancer makes directly to his or her home office (a new overhead light, for example) are 100 percent deductible.

 Drones – More and more real estate agents are using drones to take aerial shots of the properties they're listing.
 So some real estate professionals have started listing them as a legitimate expense for their business.
 (Just don't forget to register the unmanned aircraft with the FAA.)